-Some drivers may have experienced something rather curious in their cars, which is the vehicle suddenly slowing down and a number of its key functions deactivating.
+Some drivers may have experienced something rather curious in their cars, which is the vehicle suddenly slowing down and a number of its essential functions deactivating.

-The “Check Engine” light may have appeared in the dash display, and a now concerned and confused driver is faced with a car apparently crippled.
-In all likelihood, the car has entered a special safety setting that is known simply as “limp mode.”
+The “Check Engine” light may have appeared in the dash display, and a now concerned and confused driver faces a crippled car.
+In all likelihood, the vehicle has entered a unique safety setting known simply as “limp mode.”

-In today’s blog, we’re exploring this “limp mode,” looking at what it is exactly, why it happens, what it means for drivers and where it has been used in various brands.
+In today’s blog, we’re exploring this “limp mode,” looking at what it is precisely, why it happens, what it means for drivers, and where it has been used in various brands.

 What is Limp Mode?

-Put simply, limp mode is a car safety feature that typically activates when the control unit of either the engine or the transmission detects a major fault within the system.
-It then proceeds to shut down what the car deems to be “less important” systems like air conditioning, for example.
+Put simply, limp mode is a car safety feature that typically activates when the control unit of the engine or the transmission detects a major fault within the system.
+It then proceeds to shut down what the car deems to be “less important” systems like air conditioning.

-By shutting down these features, and limiting the car to how fast it can go, the idea is to minimize the ways that the car could fail and break down, allowing it to limp on to its destination.
+By shutting down these features and limiting the car to how fast it can go, the idea is to minimize the ways that the vehicle could fail and break down, allowing it to limp on to its destination.
 The alternative name given to this system is “limp home mode.”

-As the car’s ECU receives signals from all over the vehicle, it will activate limp mode in response to serious abnormalities that the signals reveal.
+As the car’s ECU receives signals from all over the vehicle, it will activate limp mode in response to severe abnormalities that the signs reveal.
 It is designed as a protective measure to prevent further damage from occurring in the vehicle.

 Is Your Car Shaking?
 It Might Be Your Brakes Instead